Banshee's Last Cry: Radio drama

 A radio drama was released on Compact Disc.
-The characters appeared in a different story-line with biochemical weapons.
+The characters appeared in a different storyline with terrorists trying to acquire WMDs somewhere in Nagano.
 It stars Hikaru Midorikawa and Yumi Tōma.

 Television drama

 The two-hour drama series was aired by Tokyo Broadcasting System on July 3, 2002.
 Kamaitachi no Yoru 2 was released on July 18 of the same year, and the first edition of the game contained a bonus DVD of the entire drama.
-Like the radio drama version, the television is not a rendition of the actual game (the premise is that the fans gathered to shoot a film based on the game, when one of the characters are killed).
-It recreated the tense and mysterious atmosphere.
+Like the radio drama version, the television is not a rendition of the actual game (the premise is that the fans gathered to shoot a film based on the game, when one of the characters is killed).
+It was available at Hulu Japan.